swiftlang/swift-evolution/proposals/NNNN-hashable-enhancements.md

     automatic synthesis available for many more types than before.
-2. In cases where automatic synthesis is unavailable, or if it would produce undesirable results, the `hashValue` implementation need to be replaced by a corresponding implementation of `hash(into:)`.
+2. In cases where automatic synthesis is unavailable, or if it would produce undesirable results, the `hashValue` implementation needs to be replaced by a corresponding implementation of `hash(into:)`.

 The compiler should simplify the migration process by providing